canonical/lxd/doc/api-extensions.md

 ## `gpu_cdi`

 Adds support for using the Container Device Interface (CDI) specification to configure GPU passthrough in LXD containers.
 The `id` field of GPU devices now accepts CDI identifiers (for example, `{VENDOR_DOMAIN_NAME}/gpu=gpu{INDEX}`) for containers, in addition to DRM card IDs.
 This enables GPU passthrough for devices that don't use PCI addressing (like NVIDIA Tegra iGPUs) and provides a more flexible way to identify and configure GPU devices.

+## `metadata_configuration_scope`

+This adds scope metadata to `GET /1.0/metadata/configuration`.
+Options marked with a `global` scope are applied to all cluster members.
+Options with a `local` scope must be set on a per-member basis.